 Best Mobility Exercises to Improve Movement, Reduce Pain, and Stay Active

-Mobility plays a crucial role in how the body moves, feels, and performs each day.
-When joints lose their natural range of motion, even simple activities like walking, bending, or reaching can feel uncomfortable.
-The best mobility exercises help restore freedom of movement while supporting strength and control.
+Mobility dictates how your body moves, recovers, and performs every day.
+When joints lose their natural range of motion, standard movement patterns break down, turning simple activities like walking, bending, or reaching into sources of mechanical discomfort and structural strain.

 Best mobility exercises for long-term joint health